jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-15-short-update-on-tquery.markdown

 ---
 layout: post
-title: "tQuery Update"
+title: "a Short Update on tQuery"
 date: 2012-02-15 10:21
 comments: true
 categories: [tquery, three.js]
 ---

 The [tQuery](https://github.com/jeromeetienne/tquery) experimentation is going on.
 It is a lot of fun to code :)
-This post is a short presentation of two plugins currently in incubation. tquery.text and tquery.shape. tQuery.text plugin writes text in 3D.
+This post is just a short presentation of two plugins currently in incubation: tquery.text and tquery.shape. tQuery.text plugin writes text in 3D.
 It is based on